CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 All skills under a vocation have their levels are capped by their vocation level.
 For instance, if a character had level a 2 vocation, any skill under it couldn't increase above 2, until it's vocation increased.
 Each skill under a vocation has one or many governing attributes that logically would govern it.
 A skill under a vocation can have different governing attributes than the vocation's governing attributes.

-There are two kind of skills under a vocation, vocational and combat skills.
+You may still assist any other roll with your vocation if it makes narrative sense aside from vocational skills.

 ## Vocational Skills

 Vocational skills logically fall under the vocation and is not covered already by another core skill.
 Player's can make as many of these skills as they want on the fly with approval from the narrator, though this would mainly be as a reminder to have on the sheet.
 These skills share the same level as the vocation which they fall under.
 Skill points are not spent on these skills.
 You can not assist these skills with the vocation they are fall under.
+You may not assist vocational skills with your vocation as they are essentially relying of the same skill point investment.

 ## Combat Skills